 Mindfulness-Based Somatic Psychotherapy (Hakomi)

-Somatic psychotherapy is the ever-growing field of psychotherapy that deeply values the body as both the holder of past patterns, but also the source of the wisdom for growth and healing.
+Somatic psychotherapy is the ever-growing field of psychotherapy that deeply values the body as both the holder of past patterns, and also the source of the wisdom for growth and healing.

 Hakomi is a specific somatic psychotherapy approach with philosophical roots in Taoism and Buddhism.
-It draws on, and has influenced, other therapeutic approaches such as Gestalt Therapy, Bioenergetics, Internal Family Systems, Psychomotor Therapy and Feldenkrais Method.
+It draws on, and has influenced, other modalities including Gestalt Therapy, Bioenergetics, Internal Family Systems, Psychomotor Therapy and Feldenkrais Method.
+You can read more about the method here and here.

 What you can expect in a session

-Cultivating a state of mindfulness shapes and holds our sessions.
-This allows us to observe how we are organised without falling into reactive patterns.
-It also creates a spaciousness to explore new possibilities.
+Cultivating a state of mindfulness and self-compassion forms the foundation of our sessions.
+This allows us to observe how we are organised kindly, and without falling into reactive patterns.

 We study thoughts, emotions and sensations in the body; areas of stuckness or strong emotion; get to know ‘parts’ and how these relate to current and past experiences.